Kimmm-c/Kimmm-c/README.md

 - 🌱 Everyday counts towards my learning progress.
 - 👀 Some of my favourite topics are Cloud Computing, ML, Full-stack Development.
-- 😼 My biggest goal for 2023 is to get 3 AWS certificates.
 - 🤘 My spare time is dedicated to digital drawing, reading, and music.

 ### Check out some of my websites: